kojoidrissa/djangoconUS-2015/inclusion_djangoconUS-2015.md

 #Practicing Inclusivity 102: Understanding The Power of Privilege
 *  Your Personal Privilege Matrix
+    -  CIS  Gendered
+    -  Heterosexual vs. Other
+    -  Male
+    -  White
+    -  Educational background
+    -  Wealth
+        +  [Legislators and corporate lobbyists meet in secret at Georgia resort](http://www.11alive.com/story/news/local/investigations/2015/05/21/investigators-legislators-and-corporate-lobbyists-meet-in-secret-at-georgia-resort/27695105/): An apparently CIS gendered heterosexual white professional male **with a television news crew** ran OUT of privilege when money was involved.
 +  Privilege Arbitrage
 +  "Turn Your Sadness Into Kindness"